Obviously Five Believers

 WHAT?

+Even The Kid is shaking his head in disbelief.
 Suddenly lights are flashing and horns honking all around us.
 There’s a smell of burned rubber.
 Somebody is cursing wildly.
 I barely manage to regain control of the car.

 “You want to get us all killed?”

-My voice is shaky.
+My voice is feeble.

 “Did I say anything wrong?”

-Raymond tries to sound innocent.
+Raymond is trying to sound innocent.

 Nobody answers.